UniFormal/MMT/src/mmt-isabelle/README.md

 Both building and running it requires proper Isabelle component setup, which results in certain environment variables in the enclosing process.
 For general explanations, see the Isabelle **system** manual (chapter 1), e.g. available in the *Documentation* panel of Isabelle/jEdit.
-The sub-directory `MMT/src/mmt-isabelle` already provides suitable component settings that can be activated e.g. in ```$ISABELLE_HOME_USER/etc/settings``` like this:
+The MMT sub-directory `src/mmt-isabelle` already provides suitable component settings that can be activated e.g. in `$ISABELLE_HOME_USER/etc/settings` like this:

     init_component ".../MMT/src/mmt-isabelle"